 There were recruitment and selection policies and procedures in place that adhered to legislation and best practice guidance.

-Mr McCann and the practice manager oversee the recruitment and selection of the dental team; they approve all staff appointments.
-Discussion with the practice manager confirmed that she had a clear understanding of the legislation and best practice guidance.
+Mr Turk oversees the recruitment and selection of the dental team; he approves all staff appointments.
+Discussion with Mr Turk confirmed that he had a clear understanding of the legislation and best practice guidance.